-Matt’s practice is focused on insurance law and civil litigation – particularly the investigation and defense of contract, tort, and insurance (including coverage) claims.
+Matt’s practice is focused on insurance law and civil litigation – particularly the investigation and defense of insurance coverage, tort, and contract claims.

 Matt is originally from the Washington, D.C. area and a graduate of Gonzaga College High School.
-He met his wife, Lauren (a Cincinnati native and McAuley High School graduate), when they were both undergrads at the University of Dayton (go Flyers!)
-After the two completed their respective doctoral degrees and Lauren finished her psychological residency, they settled in Lakeside Park, Kentucky, and started a family.
+He met his wife, Lauren (a Cincinnati native and McAuley High School graduate), when they were both undergrads at the University of Dayton.
+After the two completed their doctoral degrees and Lauren finished her psychological residency, they settled in her hometown and started a family.

-Prior to joining Rolfes Henry, Matt was the associate general counsel to the insurance industry’s leading health insurance claims recovery company, where he oversaw hundreds of subrogation analysts and issued detailed legal guidance and litigation strategy to over 60 national health insurance companies (with 200+ million members) concerning ERISA actions.
-He has additionally practiced at an AV-rated insurance defense firm as well as served as a summer law clerk to the Hon.
+Prior to joining Rolfes Henry, Matt was associate general counsel to a leading insurance industry company, practiced at an AV-rated insurance defense firm in Louisville, Kentucky, and served as summer law clerk to the Hon.
 Sandra S. Beckwith, United States District Judge for the Southern District of Ohio.
 Outside the legal realm, he volunteered for eight years as a firefighter and emergency medical technician (EMT).

 In his spare time, Matt enjoys golfing, playing with Tucker (his awesome Australian Shepherd), and reading historical biographies.